JordanDworaczyk/TEST/README.rst

       </p>
     </embed>

-The project is currently being worked on by a small-team-of-one, Jordan Dworaczyk, at this time.
+The project is currently being worked on by a *"small-team-of-one."*

 If you are interested in joining the project or have any questions slide into the Discord server and say, "Hi!"